HOME

 Sorry for the long pause between tips.
 My excuse is that nobody sends ME tips, so I've been suffering from the writer's block I always get after finishing one big project and gearing up for another.
 All is well now, and off we go.

-It's spring: birds and bees, cycle of life, sunshine and tulips, blah blah blah.
+It's spring again: birds and bees, cycle of life, sunshine and tulips, blah blah blah.
 Beware, writer friends!
 'Tis the season when our worst sentimental impulses take over, and the Muse stands in the corner rolling her eyes.
 As the trees become atwitter with returning birds, write some cold, dark, wintry prose.
 Possible kick-starts: a man waiting under a darkened Wal-Mart sign; four girls in a courtroom; a grim discovery (not a body) in a winter field.

 A revision technique that requires guts and fortitude is to ask yourself what would happen to the story if the last line became the first line.
 Scary.
 And very effective.
 Often we have to write what seems like an entire story in order to get to the authentic first line.
 Don't despair if you must discard all that came before.
 That's just part of the process.
 The good news is that you're starting with something you know about, rather than starting in the dark as you did with the draft you just tossed.